-they will be given the opportunity to attend our STEM careers day where they can network with science professionals to gain work placement opportunities.
-The department has strong links with both Imperial and Kings College allowing our pupils opportunities to gain places on mentoring programmes and summer schools.
+whe place Imp will be given the opportunity to a re they can network with science ement opportunities.
+The departn erial and Kings College allowing es on mentoring programmes and professionals to gain work nent has strong links with both our pupils opportunities to gain

 University Entrance (Physics) A Oxford BSc Physics Typical offer: Grade AAA (The A must be in maths or physics)

-(111y sies) Notes: Must have maths and
+(1 Hysics) Notes: Must have maths and

 physics and the study of further

 maths is encouraged.
 They have

 a recommended reading list that

-pupils are encouraged to have used.
+pupils are encouraged to have

+used.

 В Imperial College London Typical offer: AAA (The A

 BSc Physics must be in maths, A in physics)

 Notes: Must have maths and

 physics and GCSE English

-0 11 1 1 1 1 1 1 grade B or better.
+grade B or better.

-С Queens University Belfast BSc Physics Typical offer: BBB
+C Queens University Belfast BSc Physics Typical offer: BBB

-- Notes: Must have maths and
+Notes: Must have maths and

 physics and GCSE English

 grade C or better.

 University Entrance (Engineering) A Cambridge University (MEng only) Typical offer: AAA or AAAA or AAAB

-(88/ Notes: Must have maths and
+(88) Notes: Must have maths and

 physics.

-В Queens University Belfast BEng Typical offer: BBB
+В Queens University Belfast Typical offer: BBB

-Notes: Must have maths and
+BEng Notes Must have mathe and

-physics and GCSE English
+Notes: Must have maths and physics and GCSE English

 grade B or better.

 С Kent Typical offer: BBB

-BEng
+BEng Typical office.
+BBB

-01.111 1 0 Notes: Must have maths.
+22.0 Notes: Must have maths.

-Skills and course will develop the following skills er studies in physics. and qualities that are essential for
+Skills and Our course will develop the following skills and qualities that are essential for

-Qualities for Study at KS5 Motiv vation
+Qualities for further studies in physics.

-and beyond Matternatical & Scientific Ability
+Study at KS5 Motivation Mathematical & Scientific Ability

+and beyond Curio · · · · · · · · · · · · · · · · · · ·

-and beyond Curio osity est in physics either for its own sake or its s applications
+2 est in physics either for its own sake or its cs either for its own sake or its applications

-Intere est in problem solving ••
+est in problem solving

 est in working with others

-Abil ity to research areas of interest
+ADII ity to research areas of interest